Closing the race and gender funding gap – TechCrunch

 Next we turned to Mike Cagney’s canny fundraising ability.
 The former SoFi CEO, ousted for bad behavior, is putting together another huge funding round for his startup, Figure Technologies.
 The expected $103 million round comes after the company raised $120 million before.

-With over $50 million raised of the more than $100 million it expects, covering Figure is partially a financial story.
+With more than $50 million raised of the more than $100 million it expects, covering Figure is partially a financial story.
 However, due to Cagney’s part in the project, it’s also a story of how fast money forgives.

 Pivoting to Europe, Kate and Alex chewed into the latest report on European venture capital, pulling from Atomico and Forbes.
-The headlines are pretty simple: There are more EU-based unicorns than ever, more money invested in the region, and the money is mostly finding male hands.
+The headlines are pretty simple: There are more EU-based unicorns than ever, more money invested in the region and the money is mostly finding male hands.

 Disappointing diversity metrics aside, it’s an encouraging set of metrics for a region that has long found itself left to the side when major startup markets are discussed.

-And finally, Alex wanted to talk about two impending US-listed technology IPOs.
+And finally, Alex wanted to talk about two impending U.S.-listed technology IPOs.
 Coming in the wake of the WeWork fiasco and sporting similar share prices but divergent growth profiles, the debuts of Bill.com and Sprout Social are events.

-Equity drops every Friday at 6:00 am PT, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts
+Equity drops every Friday at 6:00 am PT, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts.